Vatnar/UIAOBSIDIAN/25V/IKT204 Datakommunikasjon/Chapters/Chapter 7 - Review Questions and Problems.md

 # Exercise 9 (P9)

 Power is a precious resource in mobile devices, and thus the 802.11 standard provides power-management capabilities that allow 802.11 nodes to minimize the amount of time that their sense, transmit, and receive functions and other circuitry need to be “on.”
 In 802.11, a node is able to explicitly alternate between sleep and wake states.
 Explain in brief how a node communicates with the AP to perform power management.
+This is achieved with the help of the beacon frames that AP sends out.

+A device can go into sleep mode in between beacon frames allowing it to sleep 99.9% of the time.

+In 802.11, power management is achieved through the **Power Save Mode (PSM)**.
+When a device (station) wants to conserve battery power, it can communicate with the **Access Point (AP)** using a process involving **beacon frames**.

+### How it works:

+1. **Beacon Frames**: The AP periodically sends **beacon frames** to all associated devices.
+These frames contain important information about the network, including the **next beacon time**, which helps devices synchronize their sleep and wake cycles.

+2. **Sleep Mode**: A device can enter sleep mode after receiving a beacon frame and remain in this state until the next beacon frame.
+This allows the device to stay inactive for most of the time, only waking up periodically to check for incoming data or perform other tasks.

+3. **Traffic Buffering**: If the AP has data destined for the device, it will buffer that data while the device is in sleep mode.
+When the device wakes up, it will check in with the AP and receive any buffered data.

+4. **Power Management Flags**: The device communicates its desire to enter power-saving mode to the AP using **power management flags** in the **association request** or **reassociation request** frames.
+These flags indicate the device’s power-saving intention.
+The AP then knows to buffer the data for the device and wait for the device to wake up.

+5. **Wake Mode**: When the device wakes up, it sends a **Poll** request or just listens to the next beacon frame to see if there is any data waiting.
+If there is data buffered, the AP will send it after the device has woken up.

+### Key Point:

+The device can sleep between beacon frames, allowing it to stay in sleep mode for extended periods (like 99.9% of the time).
+This minimizes power consumption while still maintaining connectivity with the AP.